 Highlight your bronzing patina with these high quality mica powders.

-Mica Powder. - Perfect for artists and craftsmen alike, these powders have many uses and mix with clear vehicles ranging from acrylic and oil based mediums to shellac.
+Mica Powder - Perfect for artists and craftsmen alike, these powders have many uses and mix with clear vehicles ranging from acrylic and oil based mediums to shellac.
 You control the pigment content - use very little for a translucent veil of metallic or use more for a solid metal look.
 Intermix colors to create your own mica palette.
-Ideal for 'Flash Gilding', where you apply the mica directly over size that is at perfect tack.
+Ideal for "Flash Gilding", where you apply the mica directly over size that is at perfect tack.

 Buy Now!